 How much sun does Beetroot need?

-Prefers full sun, will tolerate partial sun or afternoon shade.
+Beetroot plants prefer full sun, however will tolerate a partial sun or afternoon shade position.

 Frost Tolerant